mayanksoni1705/ColyseusTicTacToe-Unity/README.md

 1. Clone the repository: `git clone https://github.com/mayanksoni1705/ColyseusTicTacToe-Unity.git`
 2. Open the project in Unity.
+3. Run the server using the index.ts file in the server folder.
-3. Run the game in the Unity Editor or build it for your desired platform.
+4. Run the game in the Unity Editor or build it for your desired platform.
-4. Connect multiple clients to the server to start playing Tic Tac Toe with friends in real time.
+5. Connect multiple clients to the server to start playing Tic Tac Toe with friends in real time.

 ## Dependencies